Skip to main content

 caution

-Configure your network to ensure you never lose more than 1/3 your validators.
-If more than 1/3 of validators stop participating, new blocks are no longer created, and the network stalls.
-It may take significant time to recover once nodes are restarted.
+Configure your network to ensure you never lose more than 1/3 of your validators.
+If more than 1/3 of validators stop participating, the network stops creating new blocks and stalls.
+It might take significant time to recover after nodes are restarted.

 tip